canonical/kafka-operator/docs/explanation/e-hardening.md

 ### Cloud

-Charmed Kafka can be deployed on top of several clouds and virtualization layers:
+Charmed Apache Kafka can be deployed on top of several clouds and virtualization layers:

 | Cloud     | Security guide                                                                                                                                                                                                                                                         |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|